 BUPA also discovered that more than a third of employees experienced pressure from their managers to work through their lunches, with heavy workloads also being to blame.

 Despite this, other studies have suggested that taking a break can help promote productivity within the workplace.
 It’s not difficult to see why is it?
-Overworked and stressed staff will lead to negative working environment, because overworked employees are unhappy employees.
+Overworked and stressed staff will lead to a negative working environment because overworked employees are unhappy employees.

 Alternatively, given time to catch up on news, eat some food and ‘forget’ about work, will leave staff feeling refreshed and de-stressed – ultimately leading to a better workplace atmosphere and better productivity.